BILGI-IE-423/ie423-2025-2026-termproject-hungrymachines_42/docs/ResearchProposalPreprocessing.md

 ## Research Questions

 ### Research Question 1
-**Can traditional machine learning algorithms reliably categorize extreme sentiments to automate initial quality control in customer feedback loops?**
+**Can traditional machine learning algorithms reliably and interpretably classify customer sentiment to support initial quality control in feedback loops?**

 **Explanation:**
-In large-scale customer feedback systems, quickly identifying strongly positive or negative opinions is crucial for effective decision-making and prioritization.
-This study examines whether traditional machine learning models can serve as practical tools for automating early-stage quality control by focusing on extreme sentiment detection.
-The key objective is to evaluate whether simpler and more interpretable models are sufficient for identifying highly polarized feedback in real-world scenarios.
-The IMDB 50K dataset provides a suitable test environment, as it includes diverse reviews with varying emotional intensity, enabling a realistic assessment of model performance.
+In large-scale customer feedback systems, quickly distinguishing positive from negative opinions is crucial for effective decision-making and prioritization.
+This study examines whether traditional machine learning models — valued for their simplicity and transparency — can serve as practical tools for automating early-stage quality control through binary sentiment classification.
+Unlike complex deep learning approaches, models such as Logistic Regression, Naive Bayes, and Support Vector Machines offer interpretable decision processes, making them suitable candidates for real-world deployment where accountability and explainability are required.
+The IMDB 50K dataset provides a suitable test environment, as it includes diverse reviews with varying linguistic complexity, enabling a realistic assessment of whether interpretable models are sufficient for accurate and reliable sentiment classification.

 ### Research Question 2
 **Is there a statistically significant correlation between review length (word count) and sentiment polarity, indicating whether dissatisfied viewers write more exhaustive reviews?**